jfxueX/bash/commands/local/awk.md

 Since you can make a script an AWK executable by mentioning
-"#!/bin/awk -f" on the first line, including an AWK script inside a shell script isn't needed unless you want to either eliminate the need for an extra file, or if you want to pass a variable to the insides of an AWK script.
+`#!/bin/awk -f` on the first line, including an AWK script inside a shell script isn't needed unless you want to either eliminate the need for an extra file, or if you want to pass a variable to the insides of an AWK script.
 Since this is a common problem, now is as good a time to explain the